This car finance eligibility service is provided by Motiv Finance.

 How does this service work?

-Carbon provides this car finance eligibility service.
+Motiv provides this car finance eligibility service.
 To see what products are available to you, you just need to fill in some details about yourself and how much you would like to borrow.
-Using this information, and your credit history, Carbon will consult their panel of lenders to see what car finance you can have and what the repayments would be for each option.
+Using this information, and your credit history, Motiv will consult their panel of lenders to see what car finance you can have and what the repayments would be for each option.
 Alongside each car finance product, you can see what your chances of getting accepted are.
 You will then be able to compare deals and apply for the one that best fits your requirements.

 You will not be charged any fees for using this service.

-Who are Carbon?
+Who are Motiv Finance?

 Will using this service affect my credit score?

-No. Although Carbon will use your credit file in eligibility checks to help them find appropriate car finance products for you, this is done using a 'soft search'.
+No. Although Motiv will use your credit file in eligibility checks to help them find appropriate car finance products for you, this is done using a 'soft search'.
 This type of search doesn't impact your credit score and won't be visible to any lender.
 A hard search will only be made if you actually apply for credit from a lender.